 April Land, James W. Ellis, Ann M. Delpha, Carol M. Suzuki & Steven K. Homer,

-Brief of Amicus Curiae, The American Association on Intellectual and Developmental Disabilities, The Arc of the United States, The National Disability Rights Network, Disability Rights Florida, and The Bazelon Center for Mental Health Law in support of Petitioner,
+Brief for The American Association on Intellectual and Developmental Disabilities, The Arc of the United States, The National Disability Rights Network, Disability Rights Florida, and The Bazelon Center for Mental Health Law as Amicus Curiae,